-A food system includes all processes and infrastructure involved in feeding a population: growing, harvesting, processing, packaging, transporting, marketing, consumption and nutrient recycling/composting of food and food-related items.
+A food system includes all of the processes and infrastructure involved in feeding a population: growing, harvesting, processing, packaging, transporting, marketing, consumption, nutrient recycling/composing, and waste.

 Under the Policy Governance model adopted by the Board of Directors, “Ends” describe the desired outcomes of the GBCFC cooperative community.
 Our Ends take into account a triple bottom line that reflects the co-op’s economic, social, and environmental values, rather than a purely profit-driven motive.
 The co-op’s General Manager implements and measures achievement of Ends, with oversight by the member-elected Board of Directors.